The Day Babylon's Lights Went Out — Modern Paraphrase | fresh.bible

 Then came the verdict — the sentence pronounced over the greatest city on earth:

 The final image is haunting.
-Not fire and battle — just silence.
+Not and battle — just silence.
 Emptiness.
 A city that simply ceases to be a city:

 "It will never be lived in again.
 No generation will ever settle there.
 No nomad will pitch a tent on its ground.
 No shepherd will rest their flocks in its fields.